splunk/observability-workshop/content/en/other/1-imt/detectors/_index.md

 {{% notice title="About pre-flight checks" style="info" %}}
 Once you set an alert condition, the UI estimates how many alerts you might get based on the current settings, and in the timeframe set on the upper right corner - in this case, the past day.

 Immediately, the platform will start analyzing the signals with the current settings, and perform something we call a Pre-flight Check.
-This enables you to test the alert conditions using the historical data in the platform, to ensure the settings are logical and will not inadvertently generate an alert storm, removing the guess work from configuring alerts in a simple but very powerful way, only available using the Splunk Observability Cloud.
+This enables you to test the alert conditions using the historical data in the platform, to ensure the settings are logical and will not inadvertently generate an alert storm, removing the guesswork from configuring alerts in a simple but very powerful way, only available using the Splunk Observability Cloud.

 To read more about detector previewing, please visit this link [Preview detector alerts.](https://docs.splunk.com/Observability/alerts-detectors-notifications/preview-detector-alerts.html#nav-Preview-detector-alerts)